-A variety of work has also analysed the RLHF problem from a theoretical standpoint. \cite{xiong2023iterativepl} provide suboptimiality bounds of policies in the offline, online and hybrid settings under linear rewards.
-They do not directly analyse the performance of DPO but propose it as a practical implementation of the oracle central to their analysis. \cite{zhu2023principled, chowdhury2024provably} analyse the offline preference learning and DPO settings, respectively. \cite{chowdhury2024provably} address noisy preferences with a modified version of the DPO algorithm, presenting confidence bounds for neural policy classes and suboptimality bounds for the setting with log-linear policies.
-Similarly, in this work, we provide the \emph{first} theoretical guarantees for the popular offline setting where the true reward parameter (used to label training data) is allowed to change over time. \looseness=-1
+A variety of work has analyzed the RLHF problem from a theoretical standpoint. \cite{xiong2023iterativepl} provide suboptimiality bounds of policies in the offline, online and hybrid settings under linear rewards.
+They do not directly analyze the performance of DPO, but propose it as a practical implementation of the oracle. \cite{zhu2023principled, chowdhury2024provably} analyse the offline preference learning and DPO settings, respectively. \cite{chowdhury2024provably} address noisy preferences with a modified version of the DPO algorithm, presenting confidence bounds for neural policy classes and suboptimality bounds for the setting with log-linear policies.